ixc/letsencrypt-docker/README.md

     Note that Let's Encrypt has a limit of 20 certificates per registered domain per week, and 100 names per certificate.
-You should combine subdomains into a single certificat, wherever possible.
+You should combine subdomains into a single certificate, wherever possible.

     See: https://letsencrypt.org/docs/rate-limits/